-Although working is nice, traveling while working is, I think, much better.
+Although working is nice, traveling while working is, I think, much nicer.

 Here's Elvis Presley singing his classic, Viva Las Vegas.

-everything I’m not – including being loaded with money.
+because it’s everything I’m not – loud, crass, and loaded with money.
 I actually lived in Las Vegas for a few months back in

-at a Motel 6 – or a decent campground, for that matter – as in a luxurious high-rise
+as comfortable staying at a Motel 6 – or a decent campground, for that matter – as in a luxurious high-rise hotel.
+High

 After I checked in and had dinner, I thought about playing some blackjack that evening.
 In the winter of 1988, in between my